-For our experiments on the HotPotQA and Musique datasets, we compared our method against several strong baselines.
+For our experiments on the HotPotQA and MuSiQue datasets, we compared our method against several strong baselines.
 The first baseline is Beam Retriever, which enables multi-step retrieval by training a model to score sequences of retrieved chunks.
-During evaluation, Beam-Retriever is given the oracle number of supporting facts (i.e., the gold hop count) and always retrieves exactly that many facts.
+During evaluation, Beam Retriever is given the oracle number of supporting facts (i.e., the gold hop count) and always retrieves exactly that many facts.
 Although this approach is slower than traditional retrieval methods and does not scale well to longer contexts, it achieves state-of-the-art results on HotPotQA.
 Another baseline we considered is SearchR1, a recent method from a family of approaches that train the LLM itself to compose text queries for multi-step retrieval.
-Additionally, we evaluated the performance of LLM-agent-based methods, including GraphReader and HippoRAG.
-Q-RAG and Beam-Retriever were fine-tuned on HotPotQA and evaluated on Musique for out-of-distribution testing.
+Additionally, we evaluated the performance of LLM-agent-based methods, including GraphReader.
+Q-RAG and Beam Retriever were fine-tuned on HotPotQA and evaluated on MuSiQue for out-of-distribution testing.
 Baseline numbers were taken directly from the corresponding papers.
 Missing entries indicate metrics not reported by the original authors.

 The comparison results are presented in Table~\ref{tab:qa_results}.
-Our method achieves fact retrieval accuracy on par with Beam Retriever, surpasses all other baselines on HotPotQA, and matches the performance of full-LLM-tuning Search-R1 while outperforming all alternatives on the out-of-distribution Musique dataset, resulting in the best overall performance across benchmarks.
+Our method achieves fact retrieval accuracy on par with Beam Retriever, surpasses all other baselines on HotPotQA, and matches the performance of full-LLM-tuning Search-R1 while outperforming all alternatives on the out-of-distribution MuSiQue dataset, resulting in the best overall performance across benchmarks.
+Results also include another Q-RAG version \emph{Plan Q-RAG} that combines the Q-RAG value function and beam search based planning (see Appendix \ref{app:planning}).
+Plan Q-RAG showed similar performance to vanilla Q-RAG.
 For both methods involving retrieval mechanism fine-tuning (Q-RAG and Beam Retriever), we used the QwQ-32B model to produce the final answer.

-\subsection{Ablation Study}
+\section{Ablation Study}

-To assess the impact of the architectural choices in Q-RAG, an ablation study was conducted on the Babylon-QA3 task.
+To assess the impact of the architectural choices in Q-RAG, an ablation study was conducted on the BabiLong-QA3 task.
 This benchmark was selected because it is among the most challenging long-context tasks used in the experiments and it supports evaluation at arbitrary context lengths.
 The following baselines were compared against Q-RAG: